 Use a needle and syringe only once and then place them in a puncture-proof "sharps" container.
 Follow state or local laws about how to dispose of this container.
 Keep it out of the reach of children and pets.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss a dose of Lupron.
+Call your doctor for instructions if you miss a dose.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.